lewei50/LeweiTcpClient/README.md

 then it's all under your controll.

-* because of the difference between arduino boards,we HIGHLY RECOMMENDED your using the lite version for your UNO board.
+* because of the difference between arduino boards,we HIGHLY RECOMMENDED you using the lite version for your UNO board.
 * UNO is running on less memory(2K),so you'd better using this one below: https://github.com/lewei50/LeweiTcpClient/tree/LeweiTcpClientLite
 * the lite version can only accept 0/1/2 parameter(s) from the website you defined on it.